manvarosyan/pointers-assignments/README.md

 This repository contains 5 C programs that demonstrate the basics of pointers, pointer arithmetic, functions with pointers, double pointers, and character pointers.
-Each assignment includes source code and a short analysis of how it works.

 ---

 ## Assignment 1: Basics of Pointers (`a1_basics.c`)

-**Summary:**
 Declares an integer `x` and a pointer `px` pointing to it.
 Prints the value and memory address of `x` using both `&x` and the pointer, then modifies `x` through the pointer.

 **How it works:**